hey-network/mainchain/readme.md

 The Hey Token extends the ERC20 specifications to include two additional security features:

 - `validDestination`: as per [Consensys' Best Practices](https://consensys.github.io/smart-contract-best-practices/tokens/), prevents the sending of Hey Tokens to the Hey Token contract itself.
 It does so with a modifier added to the `transfer()` and `transferFrom()` functions.
-- `EmergencyERC20Drain`: as per [Zilliqua's Token Contract](https://github.com/Zilliqa/Zilliqa-ERC20-Token), allows the owner to drain any other ERC20 tokens sent to the contract by mistake by transferring them to the owner address.
+- `EmergencyERC20Drain`: as per [Zilliqa's Token Contract](https://github.com/Zilliqa/Zilliqa-ERC20-Token), allows the owner to drain any other ERC20 tokens sent to the contract by mistake by transferring them to the owner address.
 It does so with the `drain()` functions.

 #### Testing of specifications